Posted on: Mar 27, 2023 | 3 mins | Written by: HDFC ERGO Team

 Conclusion

-Above is a few traffic rules that bike owners must follow while riding on public roads.
+Above are a few traffic rules that bike owners must follow while riding on public roads.
 Following these rules will safeguard you and your loved ones while also ensuring that you do not end up paying hefty penalties to the traffic police department.
-To ensure complete peace of mind and safety, you must buy insurance for bike with adequate coverage.
+To ensure complete peace of mind and safety, you must buy insurance for your bike with adequate coverage.

 Disclaimer: The above information is for illustrative purpose only.
 For more details, please refer to policy wordings and prospectus before concluding the sales.